tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 C (A 2) 2 3 B
 ```

-Notice how the `B` constructor takes no arguments, and so can appear without
+Notice how the `B` constructor takes no arguments,
-any issue as a simple argument here.
+and can appear without as a simple argument here.

 Our definition for a single pattern looks like this: